berkmancenter/bookanook/README.md

 If you receive an issue about "Web Console is activated in the test environment" that is preventing your tests from running, remove the following gem from your Gemfile:

-In the Gem file if you have this line
 ```
 gem 'web-console', '~> 2.0'
 ```